American ‘Playboy’ Model Rachel Cook Admits She’s ‘Over It’ In Sultry New Selfie

 Fans of Playboy model Rachel Cook have noticed that she hasn’t been posting on her Instagram page as much lately as is typical for the brunette bombshell.
 On Thursday, she shared a gorgeous selfie and explained her recent absence.

 Cook opened up to her 2.5 million Instagram followers and shared that things have been quite crazy in her life lately as she settles into her new place in Los Angeles.
-Rachel admitted that part of her absence from the popular social media site has been due to a struggle on her part in deciding what to post.
+Cook admitted that part of her absence from the popular social media site has been due to a struggle on her part in deciding what to post.

-Most of Rachel’s Instagram posts show off her amazing physique and her fans go crazy over every one look.
+Most of Cook’s Instagram posts show off her amazing physique and her fans go crazy over every one look.
 Now, it sounds as if Cook has been feeling a bit of pressure to keep up with that trend and she needed to step back and take a break.

-The selfie that Rachel shared in this latest Instagram post was definitely more low-key than what she often shares.
+The selfie that Cook shared in this latest Instagram post was definitely more low-key than what she often shares.
 She seemed to be relaxing in bed while wearing a gray tank top.
-She kept the shot cropped pretty tightly to show off just her face and shoulders, so this definitely didn’t give her followers the chance to drool over her jaw-dropping figure as is usually the case.
+She kept the shot cropped pretty tightly to show off just her face and shoulders, so this definitely didn’t give her followers the chance to drool over her jaw-dropping figure, as is usually the case.

 View this post on Instagram